Ideas are your oxygen

 In 25 words or less, how would you explain the non-executional bits of your idea?
 Hollywood uses loglines.
 Earth Hour - “We’re going to get the world to turn off their lights for an hour.”
 The best way to get good at this is to pick things you’re familiar with and explain them in a sentence.
 Try movies or apps, try to explain a singer, a company you love.

 4. Show, pause, repeat your way through

-If possible, show your idea.
-Show people (customers) implying, anticipating or explaining the idea.
+Do not over-speak.
+Do not rush.
+Speak less than you think you need to.
+Take.
+Your.
+Time.
+Repeat a keyword through the presentation.
+They say 7 times makes it stick.
+Show your idea.
+Show people implying, anticipating, or explaining the idea.
 Get out of the way of your idea.
 It’s not about you.
-I know, I know: you think it is.
+You think it is.
 It never is.

 5. Let other people finish your sentences

 A pause allows people to grasp the idea and process it through their own mental frameworks.
 You know you’re onto something when someone you’re presenting to says… “And then you could…” That’s what you want.
 Let them keep talking.
 Pauses make it happen.
 Counselors do it all the time…

 6. Set it up

 If you want your idea to happen, think about when, where, and for how long you do it.
 Smells?
 Sounds?
 Senses?
 Start dark?
 Start bright?
 In a home?
 In a shop?